johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 DNSKEY RRset and adds KSK_An.
 Provider A monitors the propagation of the new DNSKEY RRset.

-When the DNSKET RRset has fully propagated, provider A tries to agree with provider B on new CDS/CDNSKEY RRsets that include KSK_An (and no longer KSK_A).
+When the DNSKEY RRset has fully propagated, provider A tries to agree with provider B on new CDS/CDNSKEY RRsets that include KSK_An (and no longer KSK_A).
 When agreement has been reached, provider A publishes the CDS/CDNSKEY RRset and assumes that provider B will do so as